 Anxiety affects thinking

-When a person feels threatened by something or someone, the panic response pushes the person into ‘fight or flight’ mode to survive the perceived attack, real or not.
+When a person feels threatened by something or someone, the panic response pushes the person into ‘fight, flight or frozen’ mode to survive the perceived attack, real or not.
 Do they fight the intruder, as in prepare to do battle, physically, verbally or both?
-Or do they reactively seek to flee the scene into flight mode?
+Do they reactively seek to flee the scene into flight mode?
+Or do they shut down and go into freeze-mode to escape the threat?
 Whichever response they do, the logical mind has effectively shut down into survival mode.
-A rush of adrenaline floods the nervous system, blood rushes to the legs and arms to prepare the person to flee or fight.
+A rush of adrenaline floods the nervous system, blood rushes to the legs and arms to prepare the person to fight, flee or freeze.
 More oxygen is supplied to the body.
-Rational thinking has been temporarily short-circuited into black and white thinking of stay and defend or flee as quick as possible.
+Rational thinking has been temporarily short-circuited into black and white thinking of stay and defend, flee as quickly as possible: or if neither of those options are available for whatever reasons, the body and mind shut down into freeze mode to endure the threat.

 Ease stress exercise